brad-jones/dotfiles/README.md

 - Executing the `setup` tool without any arguments will run the **Bootstrap** tasks.
   Which is also _idempotent_ so is safe to do run again if you want to totally start from scratch.

+## Notes

+### Should we stick with chezmoi?

+- Can chezmoi clone a private git repo?
+- How well does the integrated git work in chezmoi?
+- How would the `before_` & `after_` scripts work?
+- Cross platform support?
+- Instead of committing golang bins maybe we use deno / node / dart?

+### WSL2 vs Native Hyper-V

+- WSL & systemd?
+Geni?
+Does it work with Fedora?
+- Docker vs Podman?
+- WSL is faster to boot & lightweight when compared to native hyper-v
+- WSL feels like a mutable, long lived container instead of a VM.
+- WSL has native drive mount support (but only from WSL to Windows).
+- WSL can easily called windows executables. eg: code
+- WSL ssh-agent / gpg-agent?
+Run native inside or connect to windows ones?
+- Our Hyper-V setup can do all the things WSL can do & more but perhaps more buggy require maintences, etc.
+- Our Hyper-V setup surly consumes more resources, feels heavy